 Dive right into to teaching this fun Primary song with these 12 The Holy Ghost Singing Time Ideas!
 There’s something to reach all of your Primary children with a variety of ideas based off the Singing Time Learning Styles.

 You can see fun ideas here to get you started, then click through on the ones with a link for the full directions and printable lesson plans!

 The Holy Ghost Flip Chart

 A helpful first resource, is to grab our The Holy Ghost Flip Chart!
 There are 3 options to fit your needs.
 I always like to keep a flip chart on hand just in case.
 It’s a good resource for if I failed to plan something or if the kids just seem to be struggling with the lyrics.

 Get everyone clapping and patsching along to the rhythm with this upbeat and lively The Holy Ghost Singing Time Ideas Hand Pattern activity!
 It’s great for tons of repetition and engaging the kids with the music.

 2. The Holy Ghost – Number Problems

 Teach The Holy Ghost with some logical number problems!
 Your math geniuses will take the lead with this activity trying to figure out what each number of the song represents.
 With two different printable options (with or without words) you can easily add this activity to your own singing time lesson plans!

-3. The Holy Ghost – Sensing the Holy Ghost
+3. The Holy Ghost Singing Time Ideas – Sensing the Holy Ghost

 Sing through The Holy Ghost a few times.
 Make it fun and engaging with simple hand actions or with an action for specific words.